jane-gray/analysisPython/README.md

 # Data Analysis Using Python for Social Scientist

-### This respiretory contains data analysis methodology using Python for social scientist from beginning to advanced level.
+### This repository contains data analysis methodology using Python for social scientists from beginning to advanced level.

 ### It includes Python codes as well as statistical explanations/interpretations.